brianhie/trajectorama/README.md

 The coexpression matrix `Xs_coexpr[i]` is defined over the subset of cells `X[sample_idxs[i], :]`. **See the documentation string under the `transform()` function at the top of [trajectorama/trajectorama.py](trajectorama/trajectorama.py) for the full list of parameters and default values.**

-This list of coexpression matrices can then be used in further analysis, e.g., you can flatten the matrices and use [Scanpy](https://scanpy.readthedocs.io/) to visualize the matrices as a KNN graph:
+This list of coexpression matrices can then be used in further analysis, e.g., you can flatten the matrices and use [Scanpy](https://scanpy.readthedocs.io/) to visualize the matrices as a KNN graph based on distance in coexpression space:
 ```python
 import numpy as np
 import scanpy as sc